khulnasoft/getnighthawk/docs/collections/_docs/functionality/performance-benchmarking.md

 ```

 ```
-Meshery is the service mesh management plane, providing lifecycle, performance, and configuration management of service meshes and their workloads.
+Meshplay is the service mesh management plane, providing lifecycle, performance, and configuration management of service meshes and their workloads.

 Usage:
   meshplayctl [command]